lillallol/temp/README.md

 `.d.ts` and if this path does not exist it would try for `.ts`.
 * `/*:"./path/to/file.js".IExportedTypeName*/` type-import-annotate an
 expression

-    There is a common misconception that there is an intrinsic need for an extra second pair of parenthesis\[[link](https://github.com/microsoft/TypeScript/issues/18212#issuecomment-328733868)\].
 * `//:type-checker-expect-error` expect type error in statement
 * `/*:type-checker-expect-error*/` expect type error in expression
 * `//:type-checker-ignore-file` do not type check the context file